sophiapoirier/destroyfx/README.md

 ### geometer/

 A laboratory for waveform geometry.
-All sorts of crazy effects are possible with this thing, and sports a neat visual display of what's happening to your sound.
+All sorts of weird effects are possible with this thing, and sports a neat visual display of what's happening to your sound.